ashleychontos/pySYD/docs/quickstart.rst

  - In addition to being a command-line tool, the software is optimized for running many stars.
    This means that many of the options that one would typically use or prefer, such as printing output information and displaying figures, is `False` by default.
-For our purposes here though, we will invoke them to better understand how the software works.
+For our purposes here though, we will invoke them to better understand how the software operates.

 .. warning::